rpionke/hotday2019_contperf_openshift/README.md

 * A Dynatrace Tenant - you will need the Dynatrace Tenant ID and a Dynatrace API Token to execute the setup script.

 ## Instructions:
+1. Deploy the Dynattrace OneAgent Operator, as described in https://github.com/Dynatrace/dynatrace-oneagent-operator
 1. Execute the `~/forkGitHubRepositories.sh` script in your home directory.
 This script takes the name of the GitHub organization you have created earlier.

     ```